 3.8.2 Traffic Signals

-Traffic signals and Crosswalk Lights are owned and maintained by the applicable road authority.
-Any traffic signals and crosswalk lights, if attached to the Distribution System will be required to be in compliance with Regulation 22/04.
+Traffic signals and pedestrian crossover lights are owned and maintained by the applicable road authority.
+The customer shall submit traffic signal plans to NOTL Hydro well ahead of time to plan and schedule energization.
+Any traffic signals or pedestrian crossover lights, if attached to the Distribution System will be required to be in compliance with Regulation 22/04 and the Ontario Electrical Safety Code.

 3.8.3 Bus Shelters

+Prior approval from NOTL Hydro is required for all bus shelter installations that require a power connection.
+The customer shall submit bus shelter plans to NOTL Hydro well ahead of time to plan and schedule energization.
 Bus Shelter lighting is owned and maintained by the Customer.
+Contact NOTL Hydro for power connection.

 3.8.4 Decorative Street Lighting